 Why Should Suppliers Bid for Places on Procurement Frameworks?

-For suppliers that are already working with the public sector and would like to expand the opportunities available to them, winning a place on a framework agreement can help them participate in national and large collaborative procurements where the framework is often divided into specialist or geographical lots.
+For suppliers that are already working with the public sector and would like to expand the contract opportunities available to them, winning a place on a framework agreement can help them participate in national and large collaborative procurements where the framework is often divided into specialist or geographical lots.

 Although winning a place on a framework agreement is no guarantee of work, it can significantly enhance a supplier’s reputation and prestige, bringing smaller suppliers the opportunity to work with high-profile buyers.